iDoMeteor/OnePageWonder/README.md

+# #OnePageWonder v1.0.0-RC.2 by @iDoMeteor

 #Intro

 Allow me to introduce you to the newest (and fastest-to-launch) tool in your #MeteorJS profit machine, #OnePageWonder by @iDoMeteor!

-This is RC 1, I will do my best to make upgrades painless..but this is mostly made for 'set it and forget it' style production, to fit with the rest of our disposable economy. :)  When you or your client outgrow your stable OPW install, commit to a big upgrade and customizations or move to MeteorPress!
+This is RC 2, I will do my best to make upgrades painless..but this is mostly made for 'set it and forget it' style production, to fit with the rest of our disposable economy. :)  When you or your client outgrow your stable OPW install, commit to a big upgrade and customizations or move to MeteorPress!